japila-books/spark-sql-internals/docs/configuration-properties.md

 **spark.sql.sources.v2.bucketing.partiallyClusteredDistribution.enabled**

-During a Storage-Partitioned Join, whether to allow input partitions to be partially clustered, when both sides of the join are of `KeyGroupedPartitioning`.
+During a [Storage-Partitioned Join](storage-partitioned-joins/index.md), whether to allow input partitions to be partially clustered, when both sides of the join are of [KeyGroupedPartitioning](connector/KeyGroupedPartitioning.md).

 Default: `false`